libremfg/rhize-docs/content/how-to/model/master-definitions.md

 As with [Operations models](#operations-models), the steps in the process are called _segments_.

-The work model carries enough detail to plan the work at resolotions of hours and minutes.
+The work model carries enough detail to plan the work at resolutions of hours and minutes.
 For less granularity, refer to [operations definitions](#operations-definitions).

 ### Work Master